annaivina/Melamoma_Classifier/README.md

 ### 3. Special losses
 Focal loss, specifically BinaryFocalCrossentropy(), is used to emphasize learning on harder to classify samples (https://arxiv.org/pdf/1708.02002 )
-Additionally, label smoothing of 0.1 is applied to reduce overconfidence in the predictions and improve generalization

 💡 Note: Another loss was considered which is supposed to perform better for highly imbalanced data - LDAM loss, which have been inplemented in tensorflow, enspired by  https://github.com/kaidic/LDAM-DRW
 However, this loss is only for multi-class, in order to use it for two classes, one needs to remove the activation in the last dense layer, which is not optimal.